nandan-mandaliya-05/Collection_Manipulator/README.md

 ### 📋 Display Students

-Display all student records along with their academic results.
+Display all stored students together with their academic information.

 </td>

 </tr>

 <tr>

 <td width="50%">

 ### ✏️ Update Student

-Find a student using their Student ID and update their information.
+Find a student using Student ID and update their information, subjects, and scores.

 </td>